The “4 C’s” of high-performing agile teams

 Collaboration is the magic that happens when people come together, interact, and create.
 Those moments of collaboration are like a pinball machine of effective productivity.
 Here are some ways to improve the magic of collaboration:

-1. Put the vision down on paper—or more appropriately, a virtual board.
+1. Put the vision down on paper—or more appropriately, a virtual whiteboard.
 It’s dangerous to assume your team knows what its vision is.
 Incorporating visuals into meetings focused on things such as product development and strategic planning can also help keep everyone on the same page.

 2. Eliminate silos and “throw it over the wall” handoffs by involving all of the right people in a cross-functional team that can work together to quickly deliver value.